Student Support Office (ISSO)

 Information can be provided personally at the office or by phone/e-mail.
 Your well-being is our priority!

-The International Students Support Office remains in constant contact with the Voivodship Office, City Hall, Board of Education, as well as with cultural organizations and non-governmental organizations in the city.
+As mentioned before, the International Students Support Office remains in constant contact with the Voivodship Office, City Hall of Rzeszow, Board of Education, as well as with cultural organizations and non-governmental organizations in the city.
 The office also cooperates with local schools and kindergartens that want to host foreign students with presentations about their countries of origin.

 People participating in the Buddy program belong to the Multicultural Academic Club.
 Buddies will receive the following benefits: